 Trustworthy breeders will be happy to discuss with you a puppy’s general welfare, and that of its mother.
 They’ll also be able to provide legitimate paperwork and certificates about vaccinations the puppy has had, whether they’ve been dewormed, and if they’ve been microchipped yet.

 Most importantly, they will be happy to answer all of your questions and won’t rush you or withhold any important information that you have a right to know about.
+They will be happy to speak to you or for you to visit more than once before they expect a deposit to be paid.

 A responsible breeder will also be happy to use the ‘Puppy Contract’, an information pack created by the Animal Welfare Association and the RSPCA.
 It was developed to help buyers avoid problems that come from buying a puppy from an irresponsible breeder and includes a puppy questionnaire that can be filled out by the breeder. is endorsed by leading animal welfare and veterinary organisations.